kubernetes/kubernetes/docs/getting-started-guides/ubuntu_multinodes_cluster.md

 **All done !**

 #### IV.
 Validation
-You can use kubectl command to see if the newly created k8s is working correctly.
+You can use lmktfyctl command to see if the newly created lmktfy is working correctly.

-For example , `$ kubectl get minions` to see if you get all your minion nodes comming up.
+For example , `$ lmktfyctl get minions` to see if you get all your minion nodes comming up.

-Also you can run kubernetes [guest-example](https://github.com/GoogleCloudPlatform/kubernetes/tree/master/examples/guestbook) to build a redis backend cluster on the k8s．
+Also you can run lmktfy [guest-example](https://github.com/GoogleCloudPlatform/lmktfy/tree/master/examples/guestbook) to build a redis backend cluster on the lmktfy．

 #### V. Trouble Shooting